Kallistina/Kallistina.github.io/_pages/about.md

 ---
 permalink: /
-title:
+title: "Welcome to My Website 👋"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Welcome to My Website 👋

 ## About Me
 Hello!
 I'm **[Your Name]**, a [Your Profession or Field] passionate about [mention your key interests].
 I specialize in [your skills or expertise] and love working on projects related to [topics you enjoy].